 - Insufficient Hot Water

-Coming to have no hot water whatsoever is apparent proof of an issue.
+Getting no hot water whatsoever is clear proof of an issue.
 But fluctuating water temperature is many times overlooked as an issue.
 This could signify mineral deposits have formed and your heating element has to be repaired or changed.

 If you’re experiencing nothing at all or a small amount of hot water, there may be a problem with the pilot light.
-If you’re uncertain how to repair this, call in our technicians at 303-647-5853.
+If you’re uncertain how to repair this, call in our technicians at 303-647-5853 in Denver.
 While some homeowners can reignite the pilot light themselves, it can be unsafe if you’re unsure of the process.

 If you detect gas, don’t try to relight the pilot.
 Call your local utility company as soon as possible.